Yandex Cloud

 • Connection type: Managed Service for MySQL cluster

-2. Create the Snapshot and replication type transfer and configure it to use the previously created endpoints.
+2. Create a Snapshot and replication-type transfer configured to use the new endpoints.

 3. Activate the transfer.

-1. In the data-transfer-objs-mmy.tf file, specify these variables:
+1. In the data-transfer-objs-mmy.tf file, specify the following variables:

 • source_endpoint_id: ID of the source endpoint.